Gennaro Troianiello: Frosinone

 Troianiello scored 11 league goals and started 39 Serie B matches for Frosinone in the 2009–10 season.

 Siena

 On 24 June 2010, Frosinone bought his teammate Caetano outright from Siena, and sold Troianiello to Siena for €2 million.
 As part of the deal, Frosinone also signed Gianluca Sansone from Siena in a co-ownership deal for €400,000.
 Troianiello signed a 3-year contract.

 Sassuolo

-In June 2012 Sassuolo signed Troianiello for €575,000 and 50% registration rights of Sansone for €425,000.
+In June 2012, Sassuolo signed Troianiello for €575,000 and 50% registration rights of Sansone for €425,000.
 In the 2012/13 season, Troianiello scored five goals and managed six assists in 31 appearances as his side were promoted from Serie B.

 Palermo

-On 2 July 2013 he was signed by U.S. Città di Palermo for free.
+On 2 July 2013, he was signed by Palermo for free.
 He was used only sparingly, making 16 appearances in all competitions as Palermo were promoted from Serie B.

 Bologna

 Troianiello was loaned out from Palermo to Bologna for the 2014–15 season.
 He made only 11 appearances as Bologna achieved promotion from Serie B, making it his third successive promotion from Serie B, with three different clubs.